bestdani/nl2-image-planes/README.md

 ### Note
 that newer Windows versions will probably warn you that these batch files are potentially harmful, they are indeed *potentially* like any executable from unknown sources!

-If you are in doubt

-- and it might be some good advise to always do a quick cross check that files you downloaded from the internet are indeed containing what they should in any case before executing them -
+So if you are in doubt and it might be some good advise to always do a quick cross check that files you downloaded from the internet are indeed containing what they should in any case before executing them:

-have a look at the hosted files and compare with the downloaded files or just copy the code directly from the repository after having convinced that there's just `echo` commands inside them and save the text file as a `.bat` file, I recommend to also give them some meaningful name then if you have don this.
+Have a look at the hosted files and compare with the downloaded files or just copy the code directly from the repository after having convinced yourself that there's basically just harmless `echo` commands inside them, then save the text files as a `.bat` file, I recommend to also give them some meaningful name then if you have don this.